anisbet/oclc3/Readme.md

 ## Required OCLC Settings
 This is a comprehensive list of all the settings you will need to manage local holdings.
 Please contact [OCLC Developer Network APIs](https://www.oclc.org/developer/develop/web-services.en.html) for more information.

-## Usage
+## Regular WorldCat Maintenance
- TODO
+OCLC is a consortium that offers online catalog discovery tools for academic, public, and special libraries.
+Each library that pays for the service will appear as a holding library for title searches world-wide.

+To support this OCLC maintains a huge catalog of titles contributed by members.
+But to reduce redundancy of every library submitting a record for 'Treasure Island', they have just one well-formed record, and each library indicates they have the title by marking the record as a *holding* under their institution ID.
+This is known as **setting** the holding.
+Once set the library will appear as one of the lending locations for the title in world-wide searches.

+If the library weeds the title from their collection they update OCLC by **unsetting** the title.
+Once done the library no longer appears as a holding library.

+Any unique title the library possesses can be uploaded as a *local holding* by submitting their catalog record(s) as MARC21 XML.

+The **oclc3.py** script allows for the maintenance of holdings at OCLC by supporting each of these functions.
+1) Setting holdings - which, when using the old batch process, where known as *updates* and *creates*.
+2) Unsetting holdings - Also known as *deletes* in batch processing.
+3) Local Holdings Submission - Previously this was simply covered by the *creates* and *updates* in the batch process.

 # Reclamations Instructions
+As mentioned before, records were maintained at OCLC through a batch process which consisted of collecting all new and updated records of interest and submitting slim MARC records to OCLC.
+Deletes were handled by searching the ILS logs for remove title commands which is the only surviving evidence of a purged title in the ILS.
+Typically the search starts from the last time the batch ran, remove title commands may be missed if they occurred outside of the search time-frame window.

+The result is sometimes titles didn't get unset, and customers would get upset that the library indicates they have the title but they don't.

+To fix the mismatch of library's holdings OCLC offers a **reclamation** service.
+At the library's request and a cost of a few thousands of dollars, OCLC will purge all the holdings for a library and the library submits a complete new set.

+To remediate this expense and improve customer service ```oclc3``` can run a reclamation process.

 ## OCLC Records
 1) Create a report of all the titles from the library by logging into OCLC's [WorldShare Administration Portal](https://edmontonpl.share.worldcat.org/wms/cmnd/analytics/myLibrary).
-3) Once there select the Analytics tab.
+2) Once logged in select the ```Analytics``` tab.
-4) Select Collection Evaluation and click the 'My Library' button.
+3) Select Collection Evaluation and click the ```My Library``` button.
-5) Below the summary table select export title list, and dismiss the dialog telling you how long it will take.
+4) Below the summary table select export title list, and dismiss the dialog telling you how long it will take.
 Expect at least 1.5 hours.
-6) Download the zipped XSL file from the 'My Files' menu on the left of the page.
+5) Download the zipped XSL file from the ```My Files``` menu on the left of the page.
-7) Use pandas or excel to open and analyse.
-You will have trouble because there are half a million entries some columns have hundreds of characters.
-To get around this:
+6) Use ```pandas``` or ```excel``` to open and analyse.
+Expect trouble because there are half a million entries, some with columns of hundreds of characters.
+**Hint**:
-   1) In a pinch open in OpenOffice sheets as a fixed width document.
+   1) Open the ```CSV``` in ```OpenOffice``` sheets as a fixed width document.
-   2) Save as `full_cat.csv`.
+   2) Save as ```full_cat.csv```.
-   3) Use `cat full_cat.csv | awk -F'""' '{print $4}' >oclcnumbers.txt`
+   3) Use ```cat full_cat.csv | awk -F'""' '{print $4}' >oclcnumbers.txt``` to capture all the OCLC numbers.
-8) The list now contains all the OCLC numbers attributed to your library.

-See [this section](#library-records) for instructions on how to prepare for reclamation at a library.
+1) Select all the OCLC numbers from your library's catalog with API.
+Typically selection is restricted to titles that you want to appear in WorldCat searches; not electronic resources, internet databases, or non-circulating items.
+See [this section](#library-records) for example instructions for a SirsiDynix Symphony ILS.

 ## Library Records
 ```bash